oscardelalanza/enumerable/README.md

 ### Usage

 Copy and paste `enumerable.rb` file to your current project.
-Then import `Enumerable` module in your main class with `require_relative 'enumerable'`.
+Then import the `Enumerable` module in your main class with `require_relative 'enumerable'`.

 For a better understanding of how enumerable module works, check the following `IRB` examples of usage.

 ### Run tests